apache/trafficserver/doc/admin-guide/monitoring/logging/log-formats.en.rst

 .. _cqtq:

 ``cqtq``
-    The client request timestamp, with millisecond resolution.
+    The time of the client request since January 1, 1970 UTC (epoch), with millisecond resolution.

 .. _cqts:

 ``cqts``
-    The client-request timestamp in Squid format; the time of the client request since January 1, 1970 UTC.
-Time is expressed in seconds, with millisecond resolution.
+    The time of the client request since January 1, 1970 UTC (EPOCH), with second resolution.

 .. _cqtt: